BitawareUnleashed/BlazorConf2023WpfApp/README.md

 - The same application as Blazor Web Application
 - The Blazor Web application with MudBlazor controls

-The second repo is here: https://github.com/BitawareUnleashed/BlazorComponentsInWpf
+The second repo is here: https://github.com/BitawareUnleashed/BlazorComponentsInWpf where you'll can find the PowerPoint slides used for the speech.